ap0llo/changelog/README.md

 ## Acknowledgments

-This project was made possible through a number of libraries (aside from .NET Core).
-Thanks to all the people contribution to these projects:
+This project was made possible through a number of libraries and tools (aside from .NET Core).
+Thanks to all the people contributing to these projects:

 - [Nerdbank.GitVersioning](https://github.com/AArnott/Nerdbank.GitVersioning/)
 - [FluentValidation](https://fluentvalidation.net/)